bgardella/text-service/README.md

     $ mvn test

 ### Why did I do it this way?
-I work mostly in spring-boot lately.
+I work mostly in spring-boot these days.
 It is definitely verbose but I'm used to that.
-The advantage, for me, is that I know I can scale it pretty much as is.
+The advantage for me, is that I know I can scale it pretty much as is.
 I didn't bother doing anything fancy with the datastorage.
 By using an H2 in-memory database, you can test and run after one simple git pull.
-Also makes swapping out to any RDS a one line config change in the `applcation.properties` file.
+Also makes swapping out to any RDS a one-line config change in the `applcation.properties` file.

 ### The limitations